HazyResearch/hyena-dna/README.md

 Let's point out a few keys locations in the train.py script, since it's a little confusing where all the stuff gets called.

 - loading weights occurs with the `train.py`, `def load_state_dict()` function.
-It actually calls a custom state hook to load gracefully (in the `/home/workspace/eric/safari-internal/src/models/sequence/long_conv_lm.py`, inthe `load_backbone()` function.
+It actually calls a custom state hook to load gracefully (in the `src/models/sequence/long_conv_lm.py`, inthe `load_backbone()` function.

 - forward prop is done in the `def forward()` function, inside `SequenceLightning` module of `train.py`, but realy, it calls `self.task.forward()`, which actually makes the call to the model.
 That is to say, you need to go `src/tasks/tasks.py`, and fine `class LMTask`, and its `def forward()` function.
 Here you'll see the actual call to the model.
 Note, the decoder head (a single MLP for classification) is separate from the main model backbone (feature extractor).

 ### Sequence Length Warmup Callback

 We have sequence length warmup scheduler, implemented using a callback, which will increase sequence length in stages during training.
-Basically the script will chech what epoch and "stage" the training is at, and update the dataset/dataloaders to the parameters for that stage.
+Basically the script will check what epoch and "stage" the training is at, and update the dataset/dataloaders to the parameters for that stage.
 Currently, you need to specify the stages manually in a config, the example config is at, and the relevant portion is at the bottom of the config, and here below too:

 ```
 configs/experiment/hg38/hg38_hyena_seqlen_warmup_reload.yaml